mne-tools/mne-cpp/doc/gh-pages/pages/contribute/docuimprovements.md

 Make sure that `gh-pages` is activated in your forked MNE-CPP repository settigns.
 You can check: mne-cpp > Settings > Options > GitHub Pages > Source: gh-pages branch.

-## Make your changes to the documentation
+## Make your Changes to the Documentation

 Create a new branch named `docu` and do your changes locally in that branch.
 When ready, commit and push your changes to your remote repository forked from MNE-CPP's.